jaclynscarey/recipe-finder/README.md

 The following features are planned for future implementation:

 * Pagination: Implement pagination for search results to display recipes in manageable chunks, allowing users to navigate through multiple pages of results.
-* User Login: Add user authentication functionality to allow users to create accounts and log in.
 * Save Recipes: Enable logged-in users to save recipes to their account for easy access and organization.
+* User-Generated Reviews: Allow logged-in users to submit, edit, and delete their own reviews stored in a database.

 ## Contribution Guidelines